What is ESMA?

 According to ESMA, these measures will apply for at least three months, at which point they may be renewed.

-The measures on CFDs will come into effect on 1st August 2018.
+The new measures on CFDs will be implemented on 21st July 2018.

 Will the leverage change on the demo account to 1:30?